jonharlem/codequest/README.md

 - User profile (job, companies applied to, linked-in, resume, etc.)
 - Company profile (info about company, jobs users interviewed for, popular questions or categories)

+##Group Workflow
+We will be using a feature branch workflow.
+Each feature will have a separate branch which can be worked on by the team and eventually merged into the master branch upon QA testing.